abdoolly/gist-downloader/README.md

 Gist Downloader
 ===============

-Coursera downloader is a python script that automate the download process of coursera courses,It downloads the lectures by the course week link.
+Gist downloader is a python script that automate the download process of Gist codes,It downloads the gists by gist profile.

 ### Configuration